Barski-lab/biowardrobe-airflow-advanced/README.dev.md

          $exec_result = shell_exec($command);
      }
      ```
    - make sure that you set the absolute path to the `RPrjRun.sh`, because current directory is changed within `RPrjRun.php`
+   - make sure that `PCA00000-0000-0000-0000-000000000001` corresponds to the correct `id` in `ems.advanced_r`